The ‘Shell Infrastructure Host’, also known as sihost.exe, is a system process that handles various visual aspects of the operating system.

 Restart your computer

-Before trying anything else, you first need to restart your Windows computer.
-Restarting can sometimes resolve the most complicated problems of your computer; this includes system processes raising the CPU and RAM resource consumption.
+Before trying anything else, you need to restart your Windows computer.
+Restarting can sometimes resolve the most complicated problems on your computer, including system processes raising the CPU and RAM resource consumption.

 Some apps may prevent the Shell Infrastructure Host from functioning, resulting in high CPU and RAM resources.
-So, before making any changes, make sure to restart your computer.
+So, before making any changes, restart your computer.

 To restart your Windows PC, click the Windows Start button and Power menu and select Restart.
 This would restart your Windows computer.